 As a scientist, one of the criteria your success is measured by is, whether you like it or not, the number of times your publications are cited.
 It is reflected in your h-index.
-An h-index of say 10 means that 10 of your articles have been cited at least ten times.
+An h-index of 10 means that ten of your articles have each been cited at least ten times.
 This may be a senseless criterion since a brilliant scientist whose main publication has been cited 10,000 times, but his or her other four publications no more than five times will have an h-index of only five.
 While a scientist who does not contribute much but is a ´middle author´ on many papers may have a high h-index.
 Anyway, as long as ´the system´ requires you to have a good h-index, you may as well promote your research to improve citations.
 Of course promoting the visibility of your research also has other, more important, advantages: you may be invited to more conferences, be asked to join committees, be found by new collaborators, be recruited for a job, etc.

 So how can you promote publications and increase the visibility of your research?
 Here are some suggestions: